zubairazami/Optimization-of-IEDR-for-Feature-Extraction-in-Opinion-Mining/README.md

 # Optimization-of-IEDR-for-Feature-Extraction-in-Opinion-Mining

 This project is the implementation of the feature extraction approach described in the paper [An effective approach of intrinsic and extrinsic domain relevance technique for feature extraction in opinion mining](https://ieeexplore.ieee.org/document/7760040).
-A dummy dataset is included in this project for testing purpose.
+A dummy dataset is included in this project for the test purpose.

 ## Platform
 #### Language